 Looking to connect with your kids in new and innovative ways?
 Play Cards!

-With shorter days and longer nights fast approaching, and a few significant holidays on the horizon, there’s never been a better time to engage your little ones in some creative, non-screen related downtime.
+With shorter days and longer nights, and a few significant holidays on the horizon, there’s never been a better time to engage your little ones in some creative, non-screen related downtime.
 It’s so easy to grab a device when we have a few extra minutes, but it’s important for families to connect in new and innovative ways, striving to find a balance that may previously have been screen time and in person fun.
 At Minds that Play we have made it our goal to help promote family bonding time with games that encourage development while having fun.
 When you think of good old-fashioned card games, you think fun, but did you know they also help promote learning and growth?

 Five Ways Playing Cards with “Little’s” Has Big Benefits!